Dow Inc. (DOW) Analysis & Opinions from Experts

 Dow Inc. (DOW): Who are the competitors?

-The company’s main competitors (and peers) include Linde plc (LIN) that is trading -1.02% down over the past 12 months and Air Products and Chemicals Inc. (APD) that is 4.11% higher over the same period.
+The company’s main competitors (and peers) include Linde plc (LIN) that is trading 2.00% up over the past 12 months and Air Products and Chemicals Inc. (APD) that is 6.59% higher over the same period.